zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/models.rst

    cfg_cli
    health_srv
    health_cli
+   priv_beacon_srv
+   priv_beacon_cli

 Model specification models
 **************************

-In addition to the Foundation models defined in the Bluetooth Mesh specification, the Bluetooth Mesh Model specification defines several models, some of which are implemented in Zephyr:
+In addition to the foundation models defined in the Bluetooth mesh specification, the Bluetooth Mesh Model Specification defines several models, some of which are implemented in Zephyr:

 .. toctree::
    :maxdepth: 1